djplaner/memex/share/blog/gettingStarted.md

 - Make directories in sense for each of the card boxes Done.
 More simple processes
 - Save card boxes to files in sense directory
   Now it gets harder.
 More detail below.
+But not using wiki links
 - Save each card ito the appropriate directory (card box or "loose")
 - Add a list of card boxes to sense/index.md
 - Add a list of "loose" cards to sense/index.md

 #### Generating md files using Python

 It's simple to write the files using Python.
-But doing so bypasses VS-Code so doesn't run the plugins that enable wiki links to work.
+But doing so bypasses VS-Code so doesn't run [the plugin](https://kortina.nyc/essays/suping-up-vs-code-as-a-markdown-notebook/) that enable wiki links to work.

 1. Figure out how to call the plugin from Python (or other means)
 2. Write normal markdown links using Python

+#1 is a step too far for my knowledge and time at the moment.
 -